daltonmatos/daltonmatos.com/content/articles/en/convertendo-ihex-para-elf-preservando-as-labels-originais-como-simbolos.rst

 Context
 =======

-In the `previus post <{filename}chamando-codigo-assembly-legado-avrasm2-a-partir-de-um-codigo-novo-em-c-avr-gcc.rst>`_ we were able to call Assembly code (wrote for ``avrasm2``) from a C code (wrote with ``avr-gcc``).
+In the `previous post <{filename}chamando-codigo-assembly-legado-avrasm2-a-partir-de-um-codigo-novo-em-c-avr-gcc.rst>`_ we were able to call Assembly code (wrote for ``avrasm2``) from a C code (wrote with ``avr-gcc``).
 We also realized that there were some limitations in the approach we used and we had to hack the ``.org`` instruction.
 This means that we would have to change the assembly code every time we added new C code.
 Today we will use a different approach that makes this hack not necessary anymore.

 Looking at our Assembly code
 ============================